Anjali-2412/ExamPoint/README.md

 # ExamPoint
-It is Exam Portal project
+It is Exam Portal project using SpringBoot and RestApi/